 A dynamic Google Maps QR Code allows you to edit the location anytime you want.
 Yet your QR Code remains the same.
 That means you do not need to reprint it again.

-In addition, it also allows you to track details such as—how many people have scanned the QR Code, when did they scan it and where did they scan it from.
+In addition, it also allows you to track the details on scanning activity.
+For example—how many people have scanned the QR Code, when did they scan it, and where did they scan it from.

-Now that you know what a Google Maps QR Code is and what it does, head on to a QR Code generator that allows you to create Google Maps QR Code.
+Now you know what a Google Maps QR Code is and what it does.
+You can head on to a QR Code generator that allows you to create Google Maps QR Code.

 And then see whether it has all the features that you want.
 For example—custom design, scan tracking, and lead generation.